i32-Sudo/EACBypass-CR3ReadyDrv/README.md

 💕 This is originally from my P2C But I am releasing it because I have moved onto new methods/exploits.
 # Contact
-If you want to contact me in regards of my work or projects my discord is -> `_ambitza`, Please do not message me for Issues or Learning/Studying I am not a teacher.
+If you want to contact me in regards of my work or projects my discord is -> `_chisla`, Please do not message me for Issues or Learning/Studying I am not a teacher.